apache/incubator-datalab/README.md

 #### In Google cloud (GCP)

-Prerequisites:

-- IAM user
-- Service account and JSON auth file for it.
-In order to get JSON auth file, Key should be created for service account through Google cloud console.

 To build SSN node, following steps should be executed:

 1. Clone Git repository and make sure that all following [pre-requisites](#Pre-requisites) are installed.